DarrenOfficial/lavalink-list/docs/faq.md

 # FAQ

-### What if one or more of these server are down?
+### What if one or more of these servers are down?

 Well you can simply contact the owner of it, or if the server has been down for 7 days you can make a Pull Request removing the server completely

 ### What is the difference between `NoSSL` and `SSL`
-SSL Uses Secure WS connection, whilist NoSSL uses standard ws.
+SSL Uses Secure WS connection, whilst No SSL uses standard WS.
-Tho if you want to use the SSL lavalink you need to make sure your bot uses that protocol.
+Tho, if you want to use the SSL lavalink you need to make sure your bot uses that protocol.

-### Is these server free?
+### Is these servers free?

 Yes it is!